matan04/idc-todo/README.txt

 This is a Todo list project as mention in the design.
 The backend is node + express application that run's on port 3000.
-The frontend build in Vue.js with server side rendering and require internet go fetch third party css & js.
+The frontend build in Vue.js with server side rendering.
 We used Vue.js because it's a promising and experienced framework and have great community